Are special consents required for certain transactions (for example, consent by a spouse)?

 In the case of residential properties, the seller must obtain the consent of a spouse/civil partner of any occupier of the property if they are using that property as the matrimonial/family residence.

 Consent is required from anyone who has lent money to the seller and has a security interest in the property being sold unless the mortgage is to be paid off in accordance with its terms at closing (which is, in fact, the most common scenario).
 Consent may be required from the landlord if the land is leasehold.
 The holders of any rights of first offer or first refusal affecting the property will have to waive or fail to exercise their rights.
 State law will mandate whether any special consents are required from occupiers of residential property.
+Spousal consent is required for a transfer of property if the spouse’s name is listed on the deed.
+Depending on a jurisdiction’s estates laws, spouses may have consent rights over sales of property even if the spouse is not listed in the deed.
 Additionally, consent/authority is typically required under the seller’s authority documents and title companies will require evidence of such consent/authority before issuing title insurance to the buyer.

 Where a property is co-owned, the seller needs to have the consent of his/her partner before selling a property.